sagemath/trac_to_gh/Issue 7485.md

 # Issue 7485: make fortran a prerequisite on all platforms except OS X.  Remove g95 binaries from Sage

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7485

 Original creator: was